benf549/REINFORCEmers/README.md

 chi angles in order to autoregressively predict the next node.
 We supply the logits produced by the model as inputs to a cross-entropy function for supervised pretraining learning with the target χ angles encoded in the same manner.
-By predicting sidechain coordinates for all amino acids in a protein, we can construct 3D point clouds implied by the chosen chi angles evaluate these generated point clouds to compute a reward as featurized in section 1.5.
+By predicting sidechain coordinates for all amino acids in a protein, we can construct 3D point clouds implied by the chosen chi angles evaluate these generated point clouds to compute a reward.

 ## Reinforcemers file structure
 ```